 While there is extensive research on the brain-boosting benefits of other nootropics such as bacopa, piracetam studies are less common.
 The studies that do exist, show promise when it comes to brain function enhancement.
 Research also indicates that piracetam may be more effective when paired with choline.

 As humans age, cell membranes become more rigid, making it more difficult to process new information.
 Research also shows that cognitive disorders such as Alzheimer’s disease may reflect a decline in membrane fluidity.
 Some studies show piracetam may help to protect these cellular structures.

-Another study titled Mechanism of Action of Piracetam on Cerebral Circulation found that piracetam improves blood flow.
+Another study titled Mechanism of Action of Piracetam on Cerebral Circulation found that piracetam improved blood flow.
 Scientists believe the improved blood circulation may help to improve awareness and learning.
-Researchers also noted increased levels of GABA, a neurotransmitter that plays a key role in healthy sleep, stress, and anxiety.
+Researchers also noted increased levels of GABA, a neurotransmitter that plays a key role in healthy sleep, stress and anxiety.